yaniswang/jWebDriver/README.md

 API Book
 ================

-jWebDriver have 3 Class: Driver, Broswer, Elemenets
+jWebDriver have 3 Class: Driver, Broswer, Elements

 All api can used with chain promise and support generator & es7 async:
 ------------------------------------------